 Additionally, the general public health duty under the updated Public Health Act 2016, along with other legislation and inspections undertaken by government agencies, does not provide effective management and compliance mechanisms to address public building safety.

-That WALGA endorse the submission on Health (Public Buildings) Regulations Consultation to the Department of Health.
+That the GVROC support the WALGA recommendation that State Council endorse the submission on Health (Public Buildings) Regulations Consultation to the Department of Health.